igarciadelamo/tree-algorithms/README.md

 # tree-algorithms
 Algorithms for trees in java

-Implemented the Breath First Search Algorithm for trees using Java8.
+Implemented the Breath First Search and Depth First Search Algorithms for trees using Java8.